 Who We Serve

-Did you know that the Southeast Regional Center for Children and Youth with Special Health Care Needs serves families and providers caring for children with special health care needs in 8 counties?
-They include Milwaukee, Waukesha, Racine, Kenosha, Ozaukee, Walworth, Washington, and Jefferson counties.
-There are over 91,000 children and youth with special needs in our region which is about 39% of all children with special needs in Wisconsin?
+The Southeast Regional Center for Children and Youth with Special Health Care Needs serves families and providers caring for children with special health care needs across southeastern Wisconsin.
+There are over 91,000 children and youth with special needs in our region which is about 39% of all children with special needs in Wisconsin.

 According to the federal definition, children with special health care needs are children birth to 21 years of age with a long term, chronic, physical, developmental, behavioral, or emotional illness or condition.
 In addition, the condition or illness:

 - Is severe enough to restrict growth, development, or ability to engage in usual activities

 - Has been or is likely to be present or persist for 12 months to lifelong; and,

 - Is of sufficient complexity to require specialized health care, psychological, or educational services of a type or amount beyond that required generally by children.

 Examples include cerebral palsy, leukemia, diabetes, autism, attention-deficit hyperactivity disorder, and severe asthma.